Enraged-Rabbit-Community/ERCF_v2/Recommended_Options/Toolhead_Sensor/README.md

-# Enraged Rabbit Filament Inspection Options
+# Enraged Rabbit Toolhead Filament Inspection Options
-On this page, you will learn more about Filament Inspection.
+On this page, you will learn more about Toolhead Filament Inspection.
 This step is necessary to check whether any errors have occurred during the loading and unloading process.
 ERCFv2 team highly recommends a entry + toolhead sensor.
 This folder contains standalone sensor options for popular toolheads.

 ## Example: